Lynching of Ed Johnson

 On March 19, 1906, Ed Johnson, a young African American man, was murdered by a lynch mob in his home town of Chattanooga, Tennessee.
 He had been sentenced to death for the rape of Nevada Taylor, but Justice John Marshall Harlan of the United States Supreme Court had issued a stay of execution.
-To prevent delay or avoidance of execution, a mob broke into the jail where Johnson was held, and abducted and lynched him from the Walnut Street Bridge.
+To prevent delay or avoidance of execution, a mob broke into the jail where Johnson was held, abducted him, and lynched him from the Walnut Street Bridge.

 During Johnson's incarceration there was much public interest in the case, and many people, including court officers, feared a possible lynch attempt.
 The day after his murder saw widespread strikes among the black community in Chattanooga.
 Two thousand people attended his funeral the following day.